LJ9332/LaunchMod1Week5Assessment/README.md

 ## Questions (10 Points Possible)
 1. What would happen if you try to use a variable that is not in scope?
+The variable would show up as null or in other words the Non-exiting in the program.

-2. Describe the three As of a test:
+2. Describe the three A(s) of a test:
-A -
-A -
-A -
+A - Arrange  This is the first A. We use Arrange to lay out the preparation of what we expect our test to such as creating a new variable.
+Also could be the 1st step of a <= 2 step program.

+A - Act  This is the second A. The Act is the portoin of our test that we plan the determine the outcome of.
+Also could be any thats not the 1st step of a <= 2 step program and may even be contained in the Assert under the proper circumstances.

+A - Assert  This is the final A. Assert is the line of code we use to output our test to the main Console/Program.
+The Assert will always be at the bottom of each test code block.

 3. What is the difference between `public` and `private` access modifiers?
+A public access modifier Is accessable through out all class Vs a Private access modifier only allows for you to look with in the same class it is assigned.

 4. A method should:  (**Select all that apply**) <br/>
-(A) Make changes to an object
+(A) Make changes to an object  <<<<<<<<
-(B) Return some information about an object
-(C) Make changes to an object and return information about the object.
-(D) None of the Above.
+(B) Return some information about an object  <<<<<<<<<<< (C) Make changes to an object and return information about the object.
+X (D) None of the Above.
+X

+^^^^^^^^^^^^^^^^(X = NO, <<<<<<<<< = YES)^^^^^^^^^^^^^

 5. How did you determine what to answer for the question above?
+I looked back at my notes and I relized that between query Methods and command Methods.
+Query can tippaclly returns something witch directly alines with (B) and elimates (D).
+Commands more often then not will change something This alines with (A).
+My resoning for believing (C) is incorrect Because during our Refaactoring lesson we disscused the a good method SHOULD only contain ether a query method OR a command method but nevr both in 1.

 ## Exercise (10 Points Possible)